-If you've ever felt that you learned something about life from a movie,
+If you've ever felt that you learned something about life from one of your *favorite* movies, please share it with us đ¤

 Image by moviewise from RedBubble

 đ You are hereby cordially invited to publish your very own post on moviewise: Life Lessons From Movies!
-Share with the world your most impactful, most wonderful, and most profound movies.
+Share with the world your favorite, most impactful, most wonderful, and most profound movies.
 Simply answer these two questions:

-What movie do you find meaningful?
+What movie do YOU find meaningful?

 Youâre only responsible for the middle part of the post, after the âGuest Writerâ header.
 The one sentence summary of the movie and the Life Lesson come from the âmoviewise" catalogue on WordPress: https://moviewise.wordpress.com.